everydotorg/donate-button/README.md

           {
             amount: '25',
             name: 'Sponge Supporter',
+            // You can bold a part of this prop text wrapping it between <bold> tags
             description1: 'As a <bold>Sponge Supporter</bold>, you will be helping us with this and that and this and that and this.',
             description2: 'We deliver groundbreaking projects, innovative research and inspiring educational content to engage the public, support science and accelerate actions vital to the preservation of coral reefs.'
           },